 È autrice della copertina del libro Il gelato in piscina non si scioglie di Leonardo Altomano (2014) e del libro Il mio Pinocchio di Paolo Lunghi, che ha illustrato con venti disegni a penna (2024).

-È inoltre autrice delle opere che compaiono nell’ultima serie televisiva di Maria Sole Tognazzi, di prossima uscita.
+È inoltre autrice delle opere che compaiono nella serie televisiva di Maria Sole Tognazzi, "In utero".

 A sostegno della pittura ha ideato e promosso i progetti collettivi Pittura Lectio Divina e AA.VV.
 Pittura per un gruppo di apprendisti pittori, nonché Pittori Uniti per la Pittura e Giuditta e Oloferne (2024) per un gruppo internazionale di pittori.

-I practice this research on two apparently different—but actually parallel and complementary—fronts: plein air studies of nature and the composition of figures in the studio.
+My work stems from purely pictorial research, which I practice on two parallel and complementary fronts: plein air studies of nature and the composition of figures in the studio.

-This continuous and constant exercise is indispensable for the development of paintings in the studio; it guides me in the composition of figures, allowing me to transcend the anecdote and description typical of so much figurative painting.
+This continuous and constant exercise is indispensable for the development of paintings in the studio.

-The figure is above all an occasion for an existential reflection whose dominant theme is Woman and Relationship, and appears as the subject of a contemporary "icon."
-The models are not posed, but ordinary people captured in my photographs in spontaneous gestures.
-The relationships in which they find themselves are an allegory of the world of relationships that I see permeating all reality, starting with the natural one.
+The figures are not posed models, but ordinary people captured in my photographs in spontaneous gestures.
+The relationships between them are an allegory of the world of relationships that I see permeating all reality, starting with the natural one.

 L. G.